rage/cyber-security-base-19/data/module-2/part-3/security.md

 </programming-exercise>

-In this this part of the securing software course, we looked at some of the most common web security issues.
+In this this part of the Securing Software course, we looked at some of the most common web security issues.
 During the next part, we will look a bit deeper into finding flaws in software.